Rwanda and Burundi is Undervalued Among East African Coffee Sources

 Rwanda and Burundi Coffee Cupping at Sweet Maria’s

-A blind cupping to compare the quality of Rwanda and Burundi to other wet-process coffee (washed coffee):
+This is a slightly older, but VERY relevant video, of a blind cupping to compare the quality of Rwanda and Burundi to other wet-process coffee (washed coffee):

 Leave a Reply